Aissa-cmd/react-with-redux/README.md

 ```

-# How to use Redux to manage the state in reactjs
+# How to use Redux to manage the state in React JS

 ## Create the Actions